garpofficial/garp.readthedocs.io/docs/garp_v020.md

 ## Overview
-The following picture provides a functional relation of request and responses.
+The following picture provides a functional relation of request and responses and corresponds protocol id 3.

 ## Terminology
 In the next paragraph we will use